History of the Moonfire Japanese Maple

 Acer palmatum ‘Moonfire’ was first introduced in the year 1974 by Dick Wolff at one of his research facilities in Pennsylvania.
-Moonfire is a top notch upright Japanese maple that boasts an airy rounded silhouette.
-It’s flowy branches will reach toward the sky and spread out like a living work of art.
+Moonfire is a top-notch upright Japanese maple that boasts an airy rounded silhouette.
+Its flowy branches will reach toward the sky and spread out like a living work of art.
 It emerges a deep, dark purple in the spring and in the fall it shifts its color to a fiery red, hence the name ‘Moonfire’.
-Moonfire is a unique Japanese maple in that it tolerates the heat and humidity typical of the Southern U.S. better than some other cultivars making it an excellent choice for a wide array of climates.
+Moonfire is a unique Japanese maple because it tolerates the heat and humidity typical of the Southern U.S. better than some other cultivars making it an excellent choice for a wide array of climates.

 Approximate size: 1.5′ – 2′ Height x 6″ Width